 - protecting the highly valued heritage and character of the area as one of Brisbane’s first suburbs.

 Neighbourhood plan steps

 Initial community consultation was undertaken in late 2014 with the release of the draft Spring Hill Renewal Strategy.
 During this period 82 submissions were received and 32 people completed the online survey.
 Council has reviewed the submissions received and used this feedback to inform the development of the draft Spring Hill Neighbourhood Plan.

 The draft Spring Hill Neighbourhood Plan was open for formal community feedback from 9 May to 17 June 2016.
-Council will review all submissions received and consider potential changes to the draft neighbourhood plan.
-Council will prepare a response to submissions report which will include a summary of submissions and Council’s response.
-This report will be made available once the draft neighbourhood plan has been endorsed by Council, prior to finalising the plan for inclusion in City Plan.
+Council has reviewed all submissions received and has proposed changes to the draft neighbourhood plan in response.
+A response to submissions report has been prepared, which includes a summary of submissions and Council’s responses.

 |Early - mid-2014||Background research|

 |January 2014||Planning commenced|

 |February 2014||Conducted survey on draft renewal strategy vision|